itsasilhan/Museum-Managment-System/README.md

 - Museum → Collections → Artworks
 - Departments → Staff

-All tables are connected using **primary and foreign keys**, ensuring data integrity.
+All tables are connected using **primary and foreign keys**, ensuring data integrity

 ---